-Student Advisement
+9 Student Advisement

-The Doctoral Program Director will advise each entering student regarding the establishment of a degree plan and will monitor student progress through the completion of coursework and the qualifying exam process.
+The Doctoral Program Director, here and after referred to as the Director, will advise each entering student regarding the establishment of a degree plan and will monitor student progress through the completion of coursework and the qualifying exam process.
 During this part of the program, students are encouraged to identify professors who share their research interests and develop informal mentoring relationships with them.
-The Doctoral Program Director is the formal mentor for students until a dissertation committee chair is appointed.
+The Director is the formal mentor for students until a dissertation committee chair is appointed.

 Doctoral faculty members will review student progress in the fall and spring semesters.
-In anticipation of these meetings, students will discuss with the doctoral program director their progress and issues and concerns they may have.
-Students are strongly encouraged to maintain regular contact with the Doctoral Program Director.
+In anticipation of these meetings, students will discuss with the Director their progress and issues and concerns they may have.
+Students are strongly encouraged to maintain regular contact with the Director.

-Following the successful completion of the qualifying exam process, the student, doctoral program committee, and Doctoral Program Director will choose a faculty member with regular faculty graduate status most suited to chair her/his dissertation.
+Following the successful completion of required courses and qualifying exams, the student, doctoral program committee, and the Director will choose a faculty member with regular faculty graduate status most suited to chair her/his dissertation.
 Upon acceptance, the SLIM Dean will formally appoint the faculty member.
 From that time forward, the dissertation chair assumes responsibility for guiding and mentoring the student until the student completes the dissertation process.

-Notification of Changes
+10 Notification of Changes

-As part of the semester enrollment process, the student is responsible for notifying the

-Doctoral Program Director and The Graduate School of any changes in the following information:
+As part of the semester enrollment process, the student is responsible for notifying the Director and The Graduate School of any changes in the following information:

-- address, telephone numbers, or email address; - requested change of status of dissertation committee; - intent to apply for leave of absence for a semester or any other change of status - degree plan; and - selection of qualifying examinations, dissertation proposal, dissertation presentation and intention to graduate.
+- address, telephone numbers, or email address; - requested change of status of dissertation committee; - intent to apply for leave of absence for a semester or any other change of status degree plan; and - selection of qualifying examinations, dissertation proposal, dissertation presentation and intention to graduate

-Language Requirement
+11Language Requirement

 There is no foreign language requirement.
-Students must have sufficient oral and written command of the English language to complete successfully a dissertation.
+Students must have sufficient oral and written command of the English language to complete a dissertation successfully.

-Course Enrollment
+12 Course Enrollment

-Each semester, students will receive enrollment information from the Doctoral Program Director about courses offered by SLIM, Instructional Design Technology, and Information Systems.
-Following consultation with the Doctoral Program Director, students will with permission be enrolled.
+Each semester, students will receive enrollment information from the Director about courses offered by SLIM, Instructional Design Technology, and Information Systems.
+Following consultation with the Director, students will, with permission, be enrolled.

-Students who decide to enroll in other institutions for transfer credits must have prior approval in writing from the Doctoral Program Director.
+Students who decide to enroll in other institutions for transfer credits must have prior approval in writing from the Director.
 These students must submit a course syllabus and the course description that is published in the Institution's catalog.
-Prior to approval, the Doctoral Director will consult with the Doctoral Faculty.
+Prior to approval, the Director will consult with the Doctoral Faculty.
 Students usually must apply for non-degree-seeking status at the other institution before being eligible to take courses there.

 All students must enroll in at least one class each academic semester (fall and spring) to meet the continuous enrollment requirement of the program.
-Enrollment in an ESU course, or courses at other institutions that are approved by the doctoral program director, constitutes enrollment in the doctoral program.
+Enrollment in an ESU course, or courses at other institutions that are approved by the Director, constitutes enrollment in the doctoral program.
 When a student is not enrolled in other courses, the student is required to enroll in and pay fees for LI 949 Continuous Enrollment (one credit hour; does not count toward doctoral program credit hour requirement).
 Students must be enrolled at ESU to receive an ESU scholarship.

-Student Learning Outcomes and Evaluation
+13 Student Learning Outcomes and Evaluation